-Server/Client parameters:
+2.1 Server/Client parameters:

-- -a: In server mode, this argument specifies the IP address of the network interface that the program should bind.
-If none given the program binds in all available interfaces.
-In client mode this argument provides the IP address of the server to connect to - -p: In server mode this argument indicates the listening port of the primary communication TCP channel of the server.
-In client mode, the argument specifies the server port to connect to - -i: The interval in seconds to print information for the progress of the experiment.
+- -a: In server mode, this argument specifies the IP address of the network interface that the program should bind to.
+If none given the program binds to all available interfaces.
+In client mode this argument provides the IP address of the server to connect to. - -p: In server mode this argument indicates the listening port of the primary communication TCP channel of the server.
+In client mode, the argument specifies the server port to connect to. - -i: The interval in seconds to print information for the progress of the experiment.
 The information displayed maybe different depending on the experiment setup.
 You are free to produce any kind of meaningful result.

 • -f: Specifies the file that the results will be stored.
 This option is for your own convenience.
-Use an output format that will help for plotting the results
+Use an output format that will be helpful for plotting the results

-Server parameters
+2.2 Server parameters